opendocsg/slw-judgments-backfill/2010_SGHC_178/report.md

 20     In _Snell’s Equity_ (John McGhee QC gen ed)(Sweet & Maxwell, 31 st Ed, 2005) at para 23-15, it is stated that on a voluntary transfer of personal property, the transferee is presumed to hold on a resulting trust for the transferor unless the presumption of advancement applies or the transferor is proved to have had an actual intention to make the transferee the beneficial owner of the property.
 It is also stated therein that there is certainly a presumption of a resulting trust if A transfers stocks and shares voluntarily to himself and B.

-21     As stated by Lai Siu Chiu J in _Yong Ching See v Lee Kah Choo Karen_ [2008] 3 SLR(R) 957 at [35], “resulting trusts are founded on the _presumed_ intention of the transferor of property.”
+21     As stated by Lai Siu Chiu J in _Yong Ching See v Lee Kah Choo Karen_ <span class="citation">[2008] 3 SLR(R) 957</span> at [35], “resulting trusts are founded on the _presumed_ intention of the transferor of property.”
 Lai J went on in the same paragraph to add:

  Where a transfer of property has occurred with a consequent transfer of legal title, but the transferor has failed to show an intention to divest himself fully of all his interest in that property, the transferee will not be permitted to receive the property absolutely for his own benefit.
 Instead, he will hold it on trust for the transferor.
 The equitable interest is, thereafter, said to “result back” to the transferor, thus ensuring that he retains his interest in the property.